 But aside from the first-class amenities, this retirement community also plays its part in providing a greener life by offering environment-friendly houses that use eco-friendly materials and reduce energy costs.
 Trilogy at Vistancia also contains parks and natural spaces, further creating a more sustainable community.

 4. Westbrook Village

 Another active adult retirement community, Westbrook Village is one of the most sought-after communities in Peoria, Arizona.
-While most retirement communities have older age restrictions, Westbrook Village has lower age qualifications, accommodating residents who are 40 years of age.
+It is mainly a 55+ community, but allows 20% of homeowners to be 40 and older.